daragiu/fullstack-guide-2022/README.md

 - Express.js
 - MongoDB & PostgreSQL
 - Build a full-stack project with either MERN or PERN (or BOTH)
+-  Build a full-stack project with React + Django + Postgresql
 - Bonus material, and projects with bonus material
 - Build your portfolio & resume
 - LC & Sending out Applications